swapdha/robocar-dashboard/README.md

-# robocar-dashboard
-Robocar Rally Dashboard website
+# Robocar Rally Dashboard website

 This is a dashboard I used at a recent Robocar Rally event.
 It displays live camera feeds from Raspberry Pi powered "Donkey Cars" (http://www.donkeycar.com/) as well as a lap time table in an iframe.